qjiangzhao/TEtrimmer/README.md

 - 📄**TEtrimmer_consensus_merged.fasta** - *TE consensus library file after de-duplication.*

 ## Optional!
-But highly recommended!
-Manual inspection of TEtrimmer outputs by provided GUI
+Manual inspection of TEtrimmer outputs by provided TEtrimmerGUI.
 You can use the TEtrimmerGUI tool to inspect and improve TEtrimmer generated TE consensus library.
 This step is optional!
 TEtrimmer output can be used for genome-wide TE annotation directly.
 But if you want to get a traditional manual-curation level TE consensus library, you have to perform this step.